Mar 31, 2020

 - Avoid touching your eyes, nose and mouth with unwashed hands.

-Take every opportunity to clean to your hands.
+Take every opportunity to clean your hands.
 Once you finish your security screening, wash your hands.
 Before and after you eat or drink, clean your hands.
 If you pass by a hand sanitizing station, go ahead and get a squirt.
 Once you leave the Airport and get back to your car or home, wash again.

 Important Note: You can bring a 12-ounce container of liquid hand sanitizer through security in your carry-on bag!
 Yep, TSA announced the exception will be made “til further notice.”